Washington (206) 362-2366

 An Alzheimer’s or dementia diagnosis launches the beginning of a journey of unknowns.
-Knowing that you don’t have to live alone with Alzheimer’s is one thing you can be certain of.
+Knowing that you or your loved one doesn’t have to live alone with Alzheimer’s is one thing you can be certain of.
 For those with cognitive impairment, the best place to be is at home where you’re most comfortable.

 Dementia can be frustrating and isolating.
-Fedelta caregivers and nurses can alleviate many of the mental and physical barriers that Alzheimer’s can cause.
+Fedelta caregivers can alleviate many of the mental and physical barriers that Alzheimer’s can cause.